 The reason why this course is important is that if you work hard and apply yourself, you will at least be able to start and maintain an intelligent conversation.
 Think about it as if you are working for Goldman Sachs for the next seven days and you are trying to impress the Managing Director(MD) who in this case is me, by asking me difficult questions which I cannot answer.

 Also, think about ways of breaking this model, questioning the assumptions made and making money from this model.

-The Bank Treasury Business Model
+Bank Treasury Function Business Model

 There are three ways through which treasuries make money.

-The first is Price Discovery, i.e. figuring out how much a security is really worth, and then figuring out how to make money by trading it.
+The first is price discovery, i.e. figuring out how much a security is really worth, and then figuring out how to make money by trading it.

-The second is to find out how to give a two-way quote, meaning that the treasury is in the market to both buy as well as to sell.
-Normally, when we think in terms of a transaction or a trade, we only thing in terms of one step: us and the buyers or the sellers.
+The second is to find out how to give a two-way quote, meaning that the treasury is in the market both to buy as well as to sell.
+Normally, when we think in terms of a transaction or a trade, we only think in terms of one step: us and the buyers or the sellers.
 However, in terms of derivative as well as treasury products, you need to become comfortable with the idea of multiple parties and figuring out where you stand and the price level.
 Depending on this price level, you would then need to decide what price you will need to quote.